What does it take to raise backyard chickens?

 - Chickens are like a natural garbage disposal.
 Chickens can eat many of the food items we would normally throw away, including food scraps from salads, vegetable peelings, rice, fruits, nuts, and seeds.

 - Chickens are fairly easy to take care of.
-A very low-maintenance animal, chickens basically need to be fed and watered, and their coops You may find this less work, and more enjoyment as chickens can become like a pet.
+A low-maintenance animal, chickens basically need to be fed, watered, and given a coop to nest in.
+You may find this less work in comparison to other livestock.

 - Chickens help control bugs and weeds naturally.
-Without the use of chemicals or store-bought items, you can control problems of crickets, grasshoppers, snails, slugs and other pests in your garden as chickens eat them up.
+Without the use of chemicals and insecticides, you can control over-population of crickets, grasshoppers, snails, slugs and other pests in your garden as chickens eat them up.

 - Fresh, home-grown meat.
 If raising your chickens for meat, home-grown chickens taste better and are healthier than factory farmed poultry.
 You’ll enjoy more flavor, less fat and calories.

 If this sounds great, you’re absolutely correct: raising chickens is fun, rewarding, and chock full of benefits for you, your family, and your home.
-But nothing worthwhile is without its challenges, so you need to know some possible negatives to raising your own chickens.
+But nothing worthwhile is without its challenges, next we’ll discuss some precautions to raising backyard chickens.

 - Get used to a little more noise.
 Chickens can be noisy with the familiar barnyard sound of “buck, buck, buck, bugawk.”
 But they can also provide quieter sounds of cooing and clucking that many find relaxing and even enjoyable.
 Also, some chickens are definitely noisier than others so research before you buy.